asiryan/object-detection-tf/README.md

-# Running object detection model in C# using onnxruntime
+# Running TF object detection model in C# using onnxruntime

 ## Installation